 THE GODISA FUND

-Godisa Fund: The Godisa Fund is a tripartite agreement between Transnet, South Africa’s national transport authority, Government and Anglo American and is testimony to Zimele’s well-known and respected enterprise development model.
+Godisa Fund: The Godisa Fund is a tripartite agreement between Transnet, South Africa’s national transport authority, SEFA, The Small Enterprise Finance Agency SOC Limited and Anglo American, and is testimony to Zimele’s well-known and respected enterprise development model.

 The focus of this new fund will be the development of black-owned small and medium enterprises (SMEs) primarily in Transnet’s procurement value chain, with focus on the company’s rail and port businesses.
 Each partner in the Fund will contribute R55 million towards the Fund, which totals to a grand R165 million.